Get Back to Walking Without Pain: A Guide to Hip Bursitis

 What Is Hip Bursitis?

 Hip bursitis occurs when one or more of the bursae—fluid-filled sacs that cushion the joints—become inflamed.
-The most commonly affected area is the bursa at the greater trochanter, a bony prominence on the outside of your hip.
+The most commonly affected area is the bursa at the greater trochanter, which is a bony prominence on the outside of your hip.
 This condition is often referred to as greater trochanteric bursitis or simply greater bursitis hip.

 Common Symptoms of Greater Trochanteric Bursitis